gillianbc/in28mins-spring/mvc/README.md

 ## pom.xml
-javaee-web-api - for our javax servlet so that we can have gets, posts etc maven-compiler-plugin - maven will build the war file for us tomcat7-maven-plugin - maven will run the tomcat webserver for us
+javaee-web-api - for our javax servlet so that we can have gets, posts etc maven-compiler-plugin - maven will build the war file for us tomcat7-maven-plugin - maven will run the tomcat webserver for us and reload when source changes detected

 ## LoginServlet.java
 Processes an HTTP request and sends a response